 If a Sole Proprietorship is conducted under a different name other than the full name of its owner, it is mandatory to register the name of the business.

 If John Doe conducts his business under the name of ‘John Stores’, the business name is required to be registered.

 This is only a registration of the business name and hence will not provide a legal Personality for the business.

-If a sole proprietorship is conducted in a name other than the full name of its Owner, it is required to register.
-Registrar of the respective Provincial Council is The authorized officer to register business names.
-The application form required for the registration can be collected from the office of the Divisional Secretariat.
+If a Sole Proprietorship is conducted in a name other than the full name of its Owner, it is required to register.
+The Registrar of the respective Provincial Council is The authorized officer to register business names.
+The application form required for registration can be collected from the office of the Divisional Secretariat.
 The Registration fee will be determined by the respective Provincial Council within the Authority given to them.
-Further, it is required to submit an application to register the business name within 14 days of commencing a sole proprietorship.
+Further, it is required to submit an application to register the business name within 14 days of commencing a Sole Proprietorship.

-The following procedure will be followed when registering a sole proprietorship.
+The following procedure will be followed when registering a Sole Proprietorship.

 1. Obtain the relevant application form from the respective Divisional Secretariat Office.